|Title:||The External Council Governance Model|

 - Examples of intended behaviour

-This PEP proposes a new model of Python governance based on a Group of Unbiased Independent Directors of Order (GUIDO) tasked with making final decisions for the language.
+This PEP proposes a new model of Python governance based on a Council of Auditors (CoA) tasked with making final decisions for the language.
 It differs from PEP 8010 by specifically not proposing a central singular leader, and from PEP 8011 by disallowing core committers from being council members.
 It describes the size and role of the council, how the initial group of council members will be chosen, any term limits of the council members, and how successors will be elected.

 It also spends significant time discussing the intended behaviour of this model.
 By design, many processes are not specified here but are left to the people involved.
-In order to select people who will make the best decisions, it is important for those involved to understand the expectations of GUIDO but it is equally important to allow GUIDO the freedom to adjust process requirements for varying circumstances.
+In order to select people who will make the best decisions, it is important for those involved to understand the expectations of the CoA but it is equally important to allow the CoA the freedom to adjust process requirements for varying circumstances.
 This only works when process is unspecified, but all participants have similar expectations.

-This PEP does not name the members of GUIDO.
+This PEP does not name the members of the CoA.
 Should this model be adopted, it will be codified in PEP 13 along with the names of all officeholders described in this PEP.

 In any actual decision-making process, there is going to be grey area.
 This includes unexpected scenarios, and cases where there is no "correct" answer.